-Submarines are powerful underwater vessels that made large impacts in both World War I and World War II.
-Yet, as with most vessels constructed prior to the 1970s, submarines were made with numerous asbestos-containing products.
-Consequently, a myriad of veterans and even their loved ones developed life-threatening diseases, such as mesothelioma and asbestos-related lung cancers.
+Submarines are powerful underwater vessels that made huge impacts during both World War I and World War II.
+As with most vessels constructed prior to the late 1970s to the mid 1980s, submarines were made with numerous asbestos-containing products.
+Consequently, many veterans and sometimes even their loved ones developed life-threatening diseases, such as mesothelioma and asbestos-related lung cancer.

 If you were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to considerable compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

-Submarines are 362-foot vessels with the capability of submerging underwater to carry out independent operations.
+Submarines are 362-foot vessels with the capability of submerging underwater, where they carry out independent operations.
 They are powerful vessels that can submerge over 1,600 underwater.

 Prior to World War I, submarines were primarily used by the military for anti-surface ship warfare.
 This continued when World War I started, which made the submarine the most effective attack vessels.
 Submarines sunk the RMS Lusitania during this time, and the incident is often referred to as the reason the U.S. entered into the war.